dream-num/helm-charts/docker-compose/README.md

 # Replace to: S3_ENDPOINT_PUBLIC=http://192.168.50.172:19000
 ```

-2. How to enable observability compoment?
+2. How to enable observability component?
 ```
 set in the .env file:
 ENABLE_UNIVER_OBSERVABILITY=true